the resource refers to the resource in the repository which identified by the

 The source label describes a resource from which the resource is derived (in whole or in part).
 It is RECOMMENDED that the source is referenced using a unique identifier from a recognised system e.g. the unique 8-digit International Standard Serial Numbers (ISSN) assigned to electronic periodicals, or the 13 digit International Standard Book Number (ISBN13) assigned to books.
 In the latter case, the ISBN13 for the electronic version of the book SHOULD be used if available.

-Use of this element is applicable where the resource is to be published as part of a larger resource.
-Examples might include a journal article, a conference paper or a chapter of a book, but not a complete book for example.
+Use of this property is applicable where the resource is to be published as part of a larger resource.
+Examples might include a conference paper belonging to proceedings or a chapter of a book, but not a complete book for example.

 This refers to the title, and any sub-titles, of the resource.
 The title should be represented using the original spelling and wording.
 The RECOMMENDED format for expressing subtitles is:

-Note that where the resource is a chapter in a book, the chapter title MUST be entered here, with the ISBN13 of the book being recorded in the dc:source element.
+Note that where the resource is a chapter in a book, the chapter title MUST be entered here, with the ISBN13 of the book being recorded in the dc:source property.

 |rioxxterms:version_of_record||Zero or one||

-This field MUST contain an HTTP(S) URI which is a persistent identifier for the published version of the resource.
+This property MUST contain an HTTP(S) URI which is a persistent identifier for the published 'version of record' of the resource.
 If a DOI has been issued by the publisher then this MUST be used (and such a DOI MUST be represented in its HTTP(S) form).
 For example:

 |dc:subject||Zero or more|